Skip to main content

 isOpenbooleanfalseInitial open/closed state.

-isAnimatedbooleanfalseEnables CSS transition coordination for open/close animations.
+isAnimatedbooleanfalseEnables animation coordination for open/close animations.

 focusSelectorstring-CSS selector for the element to focus when the dialog opens.
 Defaults to the first focusable element.